Dates Set for 2015

 AGE DIVISIONS: 7-9 / 10-12 / 13-15.
 The ages listed means the league age your player will be for the upcoming spring/summer.
 See the master schedule for breakdown of eligible ages for each offering.
 Call Head Coach Mark Yoshino if you have questions or specific requests.

-DOOR PRIZES: Bellevue College Baseball shirts for all participants.
-Additional awards and prizes on the final day of camp including: wood bats, gloves, official Bellevue College game hats, Nike apparel and more!
+DOOR PRIZES: Various handouts such as shirts, lanyards, and / or gym sacks for all participants.
+Additional awards and prizes on the final day of camp including: wood bats, gloves, official Bellevue College game hats, apparel and more!

 ENROLLMENT: 55.
 All participants must pre-register via the website or phone.
 You will receive a confirmation of your enrollment via e-mail .